zhued/graphics/texture/README.md

-# Lighting - HW5
+# Texture and Lighting - HW6
 ## Edward Zhu
 ## CSCI 4229

-Basic Code structure and skeleton from ex13 (lighting) from moodle.
+Demonstrates basic lighting and textures with houses and neighborhoods.
-Scene is slightly changed from my code from my HW4 (projections).
+Code skeleton taken from my HW5, which was inspired by example 13 from moodle

-Time it took to complete: **5 hours**
+Time it took to complete: **6 hours**

 ## Idea

 I created a neighborhood of houses located around a corner.
 There is also a light source that orbits around the scene, giving the different sides of object shine depending on where it is located.
+And I also added some textures.

 ## How to build

 1. Run `make`
-2. Run `./hw5`
+2. Run `./hw6`

 ## Main Key bindings:
  *  l          Toggles lighting